-1 CHAPTER I 2 GENERAL PROVISIONS 3 4 SECTION 1.
-Short Title.
-This Act shall be known as the "Poverty Reduction Through Social 5 Entrepreneurship (PRESENT) Act."
-6 7 SEC.
-2. Declaration of Policy.
-The State shall promote a just and dynamic social order that will 8 ensure the prosperity and independence of the nation and free the people from poverty through 9 policies that provide adequate social services, promote full employment, a rising standard of 10 living, and an improved quality of life for all.
-The State shall provide social justice in all phases of 11 national development and that the State values the dignity of every human person and 12 guarantees full respect for human rights.
-13 14 The goals of the national economy are a more equitable distribution of opportunities, 15 income, and wealth; a sustained increase in the amount of goods and services produced by the 16 nation for the benefit of the people; and an expanding productivity as the key to raising the 17 quality of life for all, especially the underprivileged.
-The State shall promote industrialization and 18 full employment based on sound agricultural development and agrarian reform, through 19 industries that make full and efficient use of human and natural resources, and which are 20 competitive in both domestic and foreign markets.
-21 22 The State also recognizes the important role of enterprises in the economy as the major 23 agent of development, creating off-farm employment opportunities and providing transitional 24 means for improving the livelihood of the people.
-25 26 Towards this end, the State shall pursue an inclusive growth strategy that promotes an 27 environment conducive to the development and growth of a vibrant social enterprise sector 1 engaged in poverty reduction, economic and social development.
-It shall empower the poor as 1 2 primary stakeholders in social enterprises, establish mechanisms essential to realizing their potential and achieving their full growth, and extend the assistance necessary for their 3 advancement.
-The State shall likewise provide technical and financial assistance, incentives 4 5 and other services to enable Social Enterprises to develop into viable and vital anti-poverty agents, and a strong social entrepreneurship movement that will be instrumental in reducing 6 7 poverty in the country.
+CHAPTER I 1 GENERAL PROVISIONS 2 Section 1.
+Short Title. - This Act shall be known as the "Poverty Reduction 3 Through Social Entrepreneurship (PRESENT) Act."
+4 Sec.
+2. Declaration of Policy. - The State shall promote a just and dynamic 5 social order that will ensure the prosperity and independence of the nation and free 6 the people from poverty through policies that provide adequate social services, 7 promote full employment, a rising standard of living, and an improved quality of life 8 for all.
+The State shall provide social justice in all phases of national development and 9 that the State values the dignity of every human person and guarantees full respect 10 11 for human rights.
+The goals of the national economy are a more equitable distribution of 12 opportunities, income, and wealth; a sustained increase in the amount of goods and 13 services produced by the nation for the benefit of the people; and an expanding productivity as the key to raising the quality of life for all, especially the underprivileged.
+The State shall promote industrialization and full employment based on sound agricultural development and agrarian reform, through industries that make full and efficient use of human and natural resources, and which are competitive in 1 both domestic and foreign markets.
+2

+The State also recognizes the important role of enterprises in the economy as 3 the major agent of development, creating off-farm employment opportunities and 4 providing transitional means for improving the livelihood of the people.
+5